garcimat/EE-399/HW5/README_5.md

 The plots showcases the predicted and true trajectories of the Lorenz system, allowing us to visually assess the accuracy of the feed-forward neural network.

 2. LSTM Network Results:
 Next, we examine the results obtained using the LSTM network.
 Similarly, we evaluate the trained LSTM model on the testing dataset and visualize the predicted and true trajectories.
-Here is an example code snippet for the evaluation process:
+After plotting the true vs predicted values with different ρ values, these were the results:

 #### Figure 6.
 True vs Predicted Values for ρ = 10